Skip to content

 Stearns County·St. Cloud

-A roof replacement in St. Cloud typically costs between $11,567 and $16,708 for a 2,000-square-foot home, with a typical cost of $14,138.
-Labor costs in St. Cloud run 22% higher than the national mean due to regional wage levels, which affects the final price of any replacement project.
-St. Cloud's housing stock is dominated by standard architectural asphalt shingles, the most common material affected by hail damage.
+A full roof replacement in St. Cloud typically costs between $11,567 and $16,708 for a 2,000 square foot home, with labor costs running above the national average.
+St. Cloud's housing stock is predominantly architectural asphalt shingles, the most common material affected by regional hail events.
+Hailstorms are a recurring risk in central Minnesota, and understanding replacement costs and your insurance coverage is essential before storm damage occurs.

 Replacement cost asphalt shingles